jeffThompson/Recipes/recipes/egg-biryani.md

 8. cook four minutes
 9. add yogurt, mix and cook 5-7 minutes or until "raw smell is gone"
 10. add 1/2 cup water, mix and cook 5 more minutes or until thick
-11. remove from heat and set aside
+11. remove from heat, remove bay leaf, anise, and cinnamon
+12. blend until smooth but slightly chunky

 assemble:
-1. in a large roasting pan, add 1/3 the rice
+1. in a pressure cooker or other well-sealing pot, add 1/3 the rice
 2. spread 3/4 of the gravy, sprinkle with mint, cilantro, and fried onions
 3. add 1/3 rice
 4. drizzle with 4 tbsp saffron milk, sprinkle with mint and coriander leaves